 AlarmInformation contains information about alarm conditions of an alarmed MonitoredEntity.

 A MnS producer is related to at most one AlarmList.
 The MnS producer assigns an identifier, called alarmId, to each AlarmInformation in the AlarmList.
 An alarmId unambiguously identifies one AlarmInformation in the AlarmList.

+Editor's note: It should be possible to have a dedicated AlarmList for alarm predictions.
+This would requitre to relax the cardinality from FSMnSProducer to "AlarmList" from "1" to at least "2".

 11.2.2.1.3.1.2 Attribute